artem-lygin/NinjaGodot/README.md

 `In development`

-A simple 2D platformer made with Godot where the player — a ninja — navigates through platforms, attacks dummies, and reaches the goal.
+A simple 2D platformer made with Godot where the player — a ninja — navigates through platforms, attacks enemies, and reaches the goal.

 ## 🚀 Gameplay